samuel032khoury/OOD_Group/HW05/README.md

 Keys of the map are names of images as Strings assigned by users.
 The values of the map are objects (lower-level model) that directly or indirectly implement the `ImageFile` interface.

-Current implementation of `ImageFile`, `ImageFileImpl`, uses a 2-D array of Color to store (RGBA) color information, with the option if a ImageFileImpl object should be considered has a alpha channel, regardless of their original image format.
+Current implementation of `ImageFile`, `ImageFileImpl`, uses a 2-D array of Color to store (RGBA) color information, with the option if a ImageFileImpl object should be considered has an alpha channel, regardless of their original image format.
 It will also record the possible maximum value for Color.
-Currently `IImageOperation` contains all the operations that can be preformed on the `ImageFile` which the interface have a method to take in a operation and produce a new image.
+Currently `IImageOperation` contains all the operations that can be preformed on the `ImageFile` which the interface have a method to take in an operation and produce a new image.

 As overwritten an existing image in the `ImageLib` is allowed by design, all current methods for `ImageFile` are restricted not to mutate the provided  `ImageFile` itself, but only generate a new copy with modification.
 All modification is performed on a ==**deep copy**== of the original `ImageFile`, so the original  `ImageFile` and the information stored in it will not be mutated by all means.
 If users want to replace the value corresponding to the identifiable key, on the other hand, they can simply re-assign the value of which the key they used to retrieve an image to process.
 #### Operation